What Is Tea?

 When you purchase tea from most places, there will be some sort of guideline as to the time to be steeped on the packaging.
 However, do not get stuck in the frame of mind that the time specified on the package is a golden rule written in stone.
 Over time, you may develop a "sense" for when tea is ready to be strained out of the water.

 Do not fear experimentation when it comes to temperature, especially in the lower ranges.
 White tea is especially vulnerable to temperature.
 It can be easy to "burn" your tea, even by following the "recommendations" on the packaging.
-In truth, most of those "recommendations" are not written by a tea master who has developed a relationship with that particular tea, they are a "copy-paste," "cookie-cutter," blanket recommendation based on the whether the tea is white, green, black, or other.
+In truth, most of those "recommendations" are not written by a tea master who has developed a relationship with that particular tea.
+Most brewing recommendations are a copy-paste, cookie-cutter recommendation based on if the tea is white, green, black, or other.

 I would recommend using the "guidelines" to establish an upper limit for water temperature, but experiment with cooler steeping temperatures and see how your tea responds.
 Remember, every tea is unique.